citrix/workspace-linux-fast-connect-credential-insertion-api/docs/setting-up-your-environment.md

 ```
 If the protocol key is already present and configured with other protocols, add the HTTPBasic sub-key to the Protocols node.

-**Note**: AM’s configuration file included with Citrix Receiver for Linux 13.10 contains an example of how to enable HTTPBasic support.
+**Note**: AM’s configuration file included with Citrix Workspace app for Linux 13.10 contains an example of how to enable HTTPBasic support.

 &#53;.
-Start Citrix Receiver for Linux.
+Start Citrix Workspace app for Linux.

 &#54;.
 You can now inject a user name and password into the SSO functionality by interacting with the Fast Connect API, using the `LogonSsoUser()` function described later in this document.